olavsl/olavsl/README.md

 I'm a 3rd year Computer Science student at Norwegian University of Science and Technology, where I'm passionately studying Artificial Intelligence.

 <!-- * I'm currently working on <a href="https://folk.ntnu.no/olavslo/">my personal NTNU webpage</a>. -->

-* I'm currently learning about the .NET Core
-* I'm currently working on a project implementing OpenAI's GPT-4 model
+- 🔭 I'm currently working on a project implementing OpenAI's GPT-3.5 and DALL-E models

 ## Languages and Frameworks I know and study
 <div>